MadrHacks/snakeCTF2023-Writeups/web/robotank/crypto/writeup.md

 In the `account` page, the service gives us:
 - the generator of the group of the elliptic curve
 - the public key (a point on the curve) `P = (x,y)`
-- a challenge to sign in order to create the right token `challenge`
+- a `challenge`` to sign in order to create the correct token

 By analyzing the source code we can discover that:
 - the chosen elliptic curve is `ED25519`.